Sourdough Pumpkin Cream Cheese Muffins

 Fill the muffin cups ¾ of the way.
 There should be just enough batter for all twelve muffins!

 I like to use a large cookie scoop (3-4 TBS) to get equal-sized proportions.
-But you can also use a spoon or spatula.
+But you can also use a spoon or a spatula.

 Then, add the cream cheese filling.
 You can opt to use a piping bag to pipe about a tablespoon of cream cheese filling into the center and tops of the muffins (this most resembles the Starbucks muffins) or spoon a tablespoon of cream cheese on top.

 Both ways work well.
-I think piping looks neater and you’re able to get cream cheese more into the center of the muffins.
+I think piping looks neater, and you’re able to get cream cheese more into the center of the muffins.
 However, I found that piping also increases the likelihood of the centers falling slightly during cooling.

 Note: If you want to skip the cream cheese filling, fill the muffin pans ¾ of the way and bake as directed.